AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## Interpolation and Extrapolation

 The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific stream reads data.
 These read characteristics are inherited from the type if they are not defined at the stream level.
-For more information about type read characteristics and how these characteristics dictate how events are read see [Types](xref:sdsTypes).

 ## PropertyOverrides